 According to previous MOCA director Philippe Vergne, Warhol never saw all 102 pieces of Shadows together.
 He intentionally left no instructions on the order in which to hang them and the pieces are not numbered; they are meant to be hung at random.
 Perhaps leaving room for play, he allowed viewers to have a new experience each time the panels are installed.
 This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although organized into portfolios, can be appropriately hung individually.
 While Shadows I 205 may look gorgeous on its own, it is only fully appreciated when presented in unison with its other colorful counterparts.

 The Shadows I 205 screenprint, as well as other works from the portfolio, were painted with a sponge mop, leaving thick lines and dunes in the paint’s texture.
 They also include diamond dust (making them even more suitable for adorning the walls of a disco club).
 Warhol used diamond dust in other works like Double Mickey Mouse, Shoes, and Grapes, as he was inspired to do so by Rupert Jasen Smith who used the technique before in his own work.

-The Shadows I portfolio by Andy Warhol was a more abstract-like approach he tested out in the 70s as a result of his focus in shadowing in many of his still life portraits.
+The Shadows I portfolio was a more abstract-like approach he tested out in the 1970s as a result of his focus in shadowing in many of his still life portraits.
 He devoted an entire series, along with subsequent others, on the abstract idea of shadows, using colors to effectively demonstrate this technique.
-With the help of his assistant, Cutrone, Warhol began mixing colors and screenprinting them to create pieces for Shadows I. Shadows I 205 uses an aubergine purple with parts of carmine red to emphasize the contrast seen in shadows.
+With the help of his assistant, Cutrone, Warhol began mixing colors and screenprinting them to create pieces for Shadows I.